-- Oppose the inclusion of any portion of the Pacific Coast in Bureau of Ocean Energy Management's Draft Proposed Five-Year Outer Continental Shelf Oil and Gas Leasing Program because such action threatens the regional clean-coast economy which relies on healthy ecosystems, fisheries, and the multiple visitor-serving industries that depend on them. - Explore legislative and regulatory options to manage the Tule Elk populations within the Potter and Round Valley regions of Mendocino County. - Support legislative efforts to provide sustaining wages to IHSS workers while limiting the County's obligation to increases in local required funding. - Support efforts to sustain or restore funding for Health and Human Services for HHSA safety-net programs and regulations, including: CalFresh Categorical Eligibility; School Lunch Programs; Health Care Enrollment (inmates); Preventing Elder and Dependent Care Abuse; Fees and Charges for Residential Care Facilities for the Elderly; Long-Term Care Ombudsman Program; Drug Abuse Prevention and Safe Disposal Program; Childhood Vaccinations; and Child Welfare/Fatality Case notifications. - Support the reduction of In-Home Supportive Services (IHSS) local cost share withinin the maintenance of efforet (MOE). - Advocate for the allocation of additional realignment revenues.
-Current cost-sharing ratios no longer reflect counties' long-term ability to control costs in the programs. - Support additional funding and programs that provide improved access to local mental health services, including increased and consistent funding for mental health housing programs, crisis support, and jail diversion programs. - Support sustainable funding for Emergency Medical Services (EMS) Systems.
+- Support legislative efforts to provide sustaining wages to IHSS workers while limiting the County's obligation to increases in local required funding. - Support efforts to sustain or restore funding for Health and Human Services for HHSA safety-net programs and regulations, including: CalFresh Categorical Eligibility; School Lunch Programs; Health Care Enrollment (inmates); Preventing Elder and Dependent Care Abuse; Fees and Charges for Residential Care Facilities for the Elderly; Long-Term Care Ombudsman Program; Drug Abuse Prevention and Safe Disposal Program; Childhood Vaccinations; and Child Welfare/Fatality Case notifications. - Support the reduction of In-Home Supportive Services (IHSS) local cost share within in the Maintenance of Effort (MOE). - Advocate for the allocation of additional realignment revenues.
+Current cost-sharing ratios no longer reflect counties' long-term ability to control costs in the programs. - Support additional funding and programs that provide improved access to local mental health services, including increased and consistent funding for mental health housing programs, crisis support, and jail diversion programs. - Support insurance parity for mental health services to ensure residents with private insurance have the same services available as those with Medi-Cal. - Advocate for the legislator to review the innovation component of the Mental Health Services Act for accountability.
+Innovation in rural, suburban and urban counties vary drastically and should be evaluated based on local demographics. - Support sustainable funding for Emergency Medical Services (EMS) Systems.